prashant-kikani/prashant-kikani.github.io/_posts/2022-1-22-stock-market.markdown

 The stock market plays a pivotal role in the <a href="https://prashantkikani.com/blog/economy-and-finance" target="_blank">economy</a>.
 Actually, the stock market was created for <a href="https://prashantkikani.com/blog/startup-ecosystem" target="_blank">companies</a> to raise money from the retail public like you and me.
 And we invest <a href="https://prashantkikani.com/blog/money" target="_blank">money</a> in the stock market with the hope that it'll grow over time.
 But to grow money, we have to make correct predictions.
 And that's where the whole game starts.

 There's a big world of algorithmic trading.
 Read <a href="https://time.com/5751190/investing-machine-learning-marcos-de-lopez-prado/" target="_blank">this</a> interesting article on "'It's a Matter of When.'
 How Machines Are Taking Over the World's Stock Markets".
+This is the <a href="https://prashantkikani.com/blog/next-wave" target="_blank">next wave</a> of technology in finance.
 And machines are faster too, they can make predictions in a couple of microseconds.
 We humans take far more than that.

 Most interesting thing in the stock market for me, is the Dopamine hit.